Michael Brady

 Northern Irish Politician

-Mickey Brady, a respected figure in Northern Irish politics and a dedicated representative for Newry and Armagh, passed away on February 7, 2024, at the age of 73.
-A long-serving member of Sinn Féin, Mr. Brady committed decades of his life to public service, first as a local councillor, then as a Member of the Northern Ireland Assembly, and finally as a Member of Parliament in Westminster.
-His death marks the end of a significant political career characterized by unwavering advocacy for his constituents and a deep commitment to the peace process.
+Mickey Brady, a respected figure in Northern Irish politics and a dedicated representative for Newry and Armagh, passed away on January 16, 2026, at the age of 75.
+A long-serving member of Sinn Féin, Mr. Brady committed decades of his life to public service, first as a tireless welfare rights advocate, then as a Member of the Northern Ireland Assembly, and finally as a Member of Parliament in Westminster.
+His death marks the end of a significant life characterized by unwavering advocacy for the vulnerable and a deep commitment to his community.

-Mr. Brady's political journey began in earnest with his election to Newry and Mourne District Council in 1993, where he quickly established himself as a diligent and effective local representative.
-He ascended to the Northern Ireland Assembly in 2007, serving as an MLA for Newry and Armagh, before making the significant move to Westminster in 2015 as an MP for the same constituency.
-Throughout his tenure, he was known for his tireless work on behalf of his constituents, addressing local issues and championing their concerns on both regional and national stages.
+Mr. Brady’s journey into elected office began in 2007 with his election to the Northern Ireland Assembly as an MLA for Newry and Armagh, following his long tenure in the voluntary sector.
+He served in the Assembly until 2015, when he made the significant move to become the Member of Parliament for the same constituency.
+Throughout his tenure, he was renowned for his expertise on welfare issues and his tireless work on behalf of his constituents, ensuring their voices were heard on both regional and national stages.

-Known for his quiet determination and approachable demeanor, Mickey Brady earned the respect of colleagues across the political spectrum and the affection of the people he served.
-He was a consistent voice for reconciliation and social justice, playing a part in navigating Northern Ireland through complex political transitions.
-His legacy is one of steadfast dedication to his community and a profound belief in the power of political engagement to effect positive change.
-He retired from politics shortly before his passing, leaving behind a distinguished record of public service.
+Known for his quiet determination, sharp wit, and approachable demeanor, Mickey Brady earned the respect of colleagues across the political spectrum and the deep affection of the people he served.
+He was a consistent voice for reconciliation and social justice, playing a vital part in his community's development.
+His legacy is one of steadfast dedication to the people of Newry and Armagh and a profound belief in the power of helping others.
+He stepped down from his role as MP in 2024, retiring from frontline politics two years before his passing, leaving behind a distinguished record of public service.